-Home page of the WEB group in the School of Biological, Biomedical and Environmental Sciences at the University of Hull, UK.
+Home page of the WEB group in the School of Environmental Sciences at the University of Hull, UK.
 We are interested in arthropod ecology and evolution – particularly reproductive strategies and life histories.
 We are especially interested in how animals’ nutritional ecology affects (and is affected by) the evolution of sociality and parental care.

 September 2016: New paper in press!
 (Santos et al 2016, see Publications).
 Using a powerful meta-analysis of published experiments, we show that parental care in insects is more beneficial in the tropics, where the activity of predators is more intense.
 However, this is only the case in species whose eggs would be completely undefended without their parents.
 If parents also dig burrows, make nests, or cover eggs with mucus or glue, then this effect is not evident.
 This is one of the first pieces of real evidence in the jigsaw of demonstrating how parental care actually evolves in nature.